Health Insurance in Japan: A Guide for Long-term Residents

 Japan Health Insurance Recap

-While health insurance is mandatory in Japan, it is also pretty easy to obtain affordably (which isn't always the case in other developed countries).
+While health insurance is mandatory in Japan (note: by an agreement with certain countries, this enrollment can be waived), it is also pretty easy to obtain affordably (which isn't always the case in other developed countries).
 This is largely due to the fact that all medical fees (including surgical procedure fees and medical prescriptions) are reviewed and regulated by the Ministry of Health, Labor and Welfare, as well as the Central Social Insurance Council.
 There are exceptions, however, such as getting a dental crown or vaccinations (e.g., the flu shot), as these are not covered by insurance.

 For a more information, you can download the Ministry of Health, Labor and Welfare's English brochures here.